mvaganov/CmdLineAsteroids/notes.md

 draw point A at 1,1, point B at 3,4 draw lines AB

-`voice`
+### voice
 if you have 2 points in space, you can calculate their difference, or `Delta` with simple subtraction. the distance, also called the `Magnitude` of the `Delta`, can be determined with the pythagorean theorum, 'a' squared plus 'b' squared equals 'c' squared. the square root operation is fairly expensive for a computer to do accurately, so for performance reasons, it's best to do math that doesn't need square root as much as possible.
-	for this reason, game engine APIs will often include a `MagnitudeSqr`, to eliminate a call to the square-root function. this is fine as long as we compare other squared values if we divide the entire vector by it's `Magnitude`, we get it's `Normalized` value, which we can think of as a direction. the x and y components of a normal value are identical to the cosine and sine values of this `Normalized` vector.
+	for this reason, game engine APIs will often include a `MagnitudeSqr`, to eliminate a call to the square-root function. this is fine as long as we compare other squared values

+### scene
+draw a thicker line along point AB that stops at length 1, at the edge of the unit circle

+### voice
+if we divide the entire vector by it's `Magnitude`, we get it's `Normalized` value, which we can think of as a direction.

+### scene
+show angle theta between line AB and the X axis starting at point A draw a unit circle (radius 1) arount point A draw a horizontal line to the right from point A to the edge of the unit circle, label the X component draw a vertical line down from poitn A the of the unit circle, label the y component

+### voice
+the x and y components of a normal value are identical to the cosine and sine values of this `Normalized` vector.

-	I felt I was terrible at math in high-school, when I studied trigonometry.
+As a personal note, I felt I was terrible at math in high-school, especially when I studied trigonometry.
-	As a game developer, I have never needed to know my trig-identities, but using a unit vector to describe direction has been necessary.
+As a game developer, I have never needed to know my trig-identities, but using a unit vector to describe direction like this has been necessary very often.

+### scene
+draw a vertical line up from point A the of the unit circle that is as long as the x component, label it perp-x component draw a horizontal line to the right from point A to the edge of the unit circle as long as the y component, label it perp-y

+### voice
-Swapping the x and y components of a vector and making one of them negative will give a perpendicular vector. we need this perpendicular vector to create the thin rectangle for our line drawing code.
+Swapping the x and y components of a vector and making one of them negative will give a perpendicular vector.

-TODO continue reviewing <------

-`scene`
+we need this perpendicular vector to create the thin rectangle for our line drawing

+---

+## Particles

+### scene
 src/MrV/GameEngine/Particle.cs
 ```
 using MrV.CommandLine;